salesforce/ja3/README.md

 # JA3 - A method for profiling SSL/TLS Clients

+JA3 was invented at Salesforce in 2017.
+However, the project is no longer being actively maintained by Salesforce.
+Its original creator, John Althouse, maintains the latest in TLS client fingerprinting technology at [FoxIO-LLC](https://github.com/FoxIO-LLC/ja4).

 JA3 is a method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence.

 Before using, please read this blog post: [TLS Fingerprinting with JA3 and JA3S](https://engineering.salesforce.com/tls-fingerprinting-with-ja3-and-ja3s-247362855967)